facebookincubator/TTPForge/docs/testing.md

 1. All exported functions should have a corresponding test.

-2. Integration tests must be created to accompany new functionality and ensure that everything works as expected going forward and with existing logic.
+1. Integration tests must be created to accompany new functionality and ensure that everything works as expected going forward and with existing logic.

-3. Tests should not modify anything in the main codebase.

-4. When possible, tests should be built to execute in a temporary directory specific to that test.
+1. If tests touch the filesystem, they should be built to execute in a temporary directory specific to that test.
 Several examples can be found in `file_test.go`.

 ### Unit Testing